urbanopt/urbanopt.github.io/workflows/disco/disco.md

 JSON file with pre-specified options.
 For more details on running OpenDSS refer to the [OpenDSS documentation](../opendss/opendss.md).

-	You can access the list of options and guidance with the following command:
+	To access the list of all the options:

 	```bash
 	uo opendss -h